vfarcic/devops24/manuscript/06-jenkins-setup.md

 echo $JENKINS_PASS
 ```

-Please copy the output of the latter command, go back to Jenkins' login screen, and use it as the password for the `admin` user.
+Please copy the output of the latter command, go back to Jenkins' login screen, and use it as the password of the `admin` user.

-The first thing we'll confirm is whether *Kubernetes* cloud section of the Jenkins' configuration screen is indeed populated with the correct values.
+The first thing we'll check is whether *Kubernetes* cloud section of the Jenkins' configuration screen is indeed populated with the correct values.

 ```bash
 open "http://$JENKINS_ADDR/configure"
 ```

 Please confirm that the *Kubernetes* section fields *Jenkins URL* and *Jenkins tunnel* are correctly populated.
 They should have *http://jenkins.jenkins:8080* and *jenkins-agent.jenkins:50000* as values.

+Now that we know that *Kubernetes* is configured correctly and will be able to communicate with Pods outside the `jenkins` Namespace, we'll proceed and confirm that other cloud sections are also configured correctly if we choose to use GKE.

 W> ## A note to AWS EC2 users
 W>